-Rotary’s programs for students and youth can change the lives of those who participate.
+Rotary’s program for students and youth can change the lives of those who participate.
 Through these programs, young people can earn scholarships, travel on cultural exchanges, or help our community through a service project.
 Rotary’s menu of youth services are all focused on igniting the imaginations and passions of students for a lifelong career of continuous learning and generous service above self.
 The Stockton Rotary club celebrates this rich tradition of Rotary International in the uniqueness, energy, and creativity our youth bring to life.
 Please visit our Interact page to view a program for young people ages 12 through 18.

-1. 25 Rotarians Community Service Scholarship (click here to download more information on this scholarship) - This scholarship is offered to graduating seniors from any Stockton High School.
-It is funded through the investment proceeds of Community Service Scholarship component of the Stockton Rotary Endowment.
+1. Every year we offer 25 Rotarians Community Service Scholarship (click here to download more information on this scholarship) – These scholarships are offered to graduating seniors from any Stockton High School.
+These scholarships are funded through the investment proceeds of the Community Service Scholarship component of the Stockton Rotary Endowment.

-Students submit applications to the counseling department/scholarship advisor of each school and each school can submit two candidates to Stockton Rotary.
+Students must submit applications to the counseling department/scholarship advisor of each school and each school can submit two candidates to Stockton Rotary.
 Candidates will be judged on their general character, high ethical standards and their community service record throughout their high school years.
 These scholarships represent ordinary students engaging in extraordinary community service in the schools and community they are in.
 In the tradition of Rotary International these scholarships celebrate all service above self whether big or small.

 Process of application: